ietf-wg-alto/draft-alto-oam-yang/design.md

 that is used by role-based access control for this ALTO information resource.
 See [](#alto-rbac) for details of information resource access control.

-For some `resource-type`, the `resource` entry MUST also include the a `dependency` node containing the `resource-id` of the dependent ALTO information resources (See Section 9.1.5 of {{RFC7285}}).
+For some `resource-type`, the `resource` entry MUST also include a `dependency` node containing the `resource-id` of the dependent ALTO information resources (See Section 9.1.5 of {{RFC7285}}).

 For each type of ALTO information resource, the `resource` entry MAY also need type-specific parameters.
 These type-specific parameters include two categories:

-1. One categories of the type-specific parameters are common for the same type of ALTO information resource.
+1. One category of the type-specific parameters is common for the same type of ALTO information resource.
 They declare the Capabilities of the ALTO information resource (See Section 9.1.3 of {{RFC7285}}).
-2. The other categories of the type-specific parameters are algorithm-specific.
+2. The other category of the type-specific parameters is algorithm-specific.
-   The developer of the ALTO server can implement their own creation altorithms and augment the `algorithm` node to declare algorithm-specific input parameters.
+   The developer of the ALTO server can implement their own creation algorithms and augment the `algorithm` node to declare algorithm-specific input parameters.

-Except for the `ird` resource, all the other types of `resource` entries have augmented `algorithm` node.
+Except for the `ird` resource, all the other types of `resource` entries have an augmented `algorithm` node.
 The augmented `algorithm` node can reference data sources subscribed by the `data-source` entries (See [](#data-source)).
-An example of extending `algorithm` node for a specific type of `resource` is included in [](#example-alg).
+An example of extending the `algorithm` node for a specific type of `resource` is included in [](#example-alg).

 The developer cannot customize the creation algorithm of the `ird` resource.
 The